Insights Architecture

 The OPA report will reach out to the Insights API to pull down any Rego policies that have been added to your

-access to the cluster in order to run those policies against existing resources.
+organization.
+It will need view access to the cluster in order to run those policies against existing resources.

 # Pluto